Józef Warszewicz: Life

-Born into an impoverished Polish family of lower nobility, he grew up in Vilnius, Lithuania, and became a botanist at the botanical garden of the Vilnius University.
+Warszewicz was born on (c.
+8 September 1812 in Vilnius, Lithuania.
+Born into an impoverished Polish family of lower nobility, he grew up in Vilnius, and became a botanist at the botanical garden of the Vilnius University.
 While at the university, he joined the November Uprising which was quickly and brutally suppressed, whereupon, with the remnants of the Polish army, he fled to Germany.
 In the years 1840-1844 he worked as assistant gardener in the Botanical Garden at Berlin.

 In 1844, upon recommendation of Alexander von Humboldt, he was sent by Louis Benoît Van Houtte, a horticulturalist of Ghent, to join a Belgian colony in Guatemala, where he soon became an independent collector and wholesale supplier of plants to European horticulturalists and botanical gardens.

 Warszewicz was especially interested in orchids, of which he imported enormous quantities, many of which were described by H.G.
 Reichenbach.
 He travelled and collected extensively throughout Central America, discovering a wealth of new plant species in Guatemala, Costa Rica and Panama, where he climbed the 16,000-foot Chiriqui Volcano.

 He was also a herpetological collector.
 Warszewicz's collection of Central American frogs included many previously undescribed species.
 The specimens from the collection were sent to institutions in Berlin, Vienna and Kraków.
 In 1858 Oskar Schmidt described and illustrated many of the amphibians collected by Warszewicz.

 Suffering from complications of yellow fever, Warszewicz returned to Germany in 1850.
 He spent some time working with Reichenbach in Berlin, but at the begin of 1851 he left for South America.
 At the end of that year he was robbed of all his possessions in Guayaquil.
 Undaunted, he travelled throughout Ecuador, Bolivia and Peru, collecting and discovering many new plant species.
 He also collected animals and cultural artefacts.

-A recurrence of yellow fever in 1853 compelled Warszewicz to return to Cracow where he became supervisor of the Botanical Gardens.
+A recurrence of yellow fever in 1853 compelled Warszewicz to return to Kraków where he became supervisor of the Botanical Gardens.
 He retained this position until his death.
+He died in Kraków on 9 December 1866.
 His exsiccates were bequeathed to the Berlin Botanic Garden.